 The Directions

-- Transfer everything to your slow cooker.
+- Add to Crockpot.
+Transfer everything to your slow cooker.

-- Slow cook beef stew on LOW for 6 1/2 to 8 hours or HIGH for 3 1/2 to 4 1/2 hours, until the beef is cooked through and fall-apart tender.
+- Cook.
+Slow cook beef stew on LOW for 6 1/2 to 8 hours or HIGH for 3 1/2 to 4 1/2 hours, until the beef is cooked through and fall-apart tender.

 Storage Tips